 Before starting, it's important to know that both primary and secondary sources vary across disciplines.
 Streamline your research and learn the difference between primary and secondary sources for your field of study as soon as possible.

-Secondary sources provide an analysis or an interpretation and reference the primary source as evidence.
+Secondary sources provide analysis or an interpretation and reference the primary source as evidence.
 Secondary sources often describe or explain primary sources as they attempt to answer a scholarly research question or persuade the reader of the creator's argument.

 A newspaper article about the sinking of the Titanic days after the incident serves as a primary source.
 A secondary source would be a recently published book discussing the Titanic's impact on history.
-The article is a real life account with concrete information while the book provides an interpretation and can be further analyzed.
+The article is a real-life account with concrete information while the book provides an interpretation and can be further analyzed.
 While both the newspaper article and the book discuss the same topic, ultimately, they have different meanings and are different source types.

 Examples of Primary and Secondary Sources for a variety of subjects are listed below.